Bronson Methodist Hospital Accreditation/Rankings

 Bronson Methodist Hospital is designated a UnitedHealth PremiumSM cardiac specialty center, reflecting national recognition of its cardiac care services.
 Select hospitals in the UnitedHealth nationwide network are invited to apply for designation and are selected as leaders in providing cardiac care.
 To receive this designation, Bronson met extensive evidence- and consensus-based quality and efficiency criteria, including breadth of care, depth of care, staff experience, emergency care, and quality and data management.
 In 2004, Bronson was the first hospital in Michigan to be designated a UnitedHealth Premium cardiac specialty center.

-The Intersocietal Accreditation Commission accredited the Bronson Echocardiography Lab for the Accreditation of Echocardiography Laboratories.
-This accreditation recognizes the lab’s commitment to high quality patient care and the provision of quality diagnostic testing.
+The Intersocietal Accreditation Commission accredited Bronson Advanced Cardiac Healthcare (adults) and Bronson Methodist Hospital (pediatric and adults).
+This accreditation recognizes the commitment to high quality patient care and the provision of quality diagnostic testing.
 In 1998, Bronson Methodist Hospital became the first hospital in Michigan to receive Pediatric Echo Accreditation.
-Today, Bronson is one of only seven hospitals in the state, and the only one in southwest Michigan, to be granted both Adult and Pediatric Echo Accreditation.
+Today, Bronson Methodist Hospital is accredited in both pediatrics and adult, in addition to Bronson Advanced Cardiac Healthcare and Bronson Battle Creek receiving adult accreditation.

 Neurodiagnostics Lab Accreditation (2013-2018)